Get

 Image Credit: Zoeytoja, Shutterstock

-Peas are green foods that cats can safely eat and that may provide health benefits in the long run.
+Peas are green foods that most healthy cats can safely eat although their health benefits are quite limited.
 They’re full of fiber and vitamins A, C, and K for proper muscle, nerve, and eye growth and management.
 They also contain minerals like iron and potassium.
+However, the amount a cat can safely eat, which is very little on a weekly basis, is insufficient to provide them with any significant benefits.

 Serving Suggestions:

-You can offer fresh peas to your cat, but you must rinse them as soon as you bring them home from the grocery store or garden.
+You can offer fresh peas to your cat in moderation, but you must rinse them as soon as you bring them home from the grocery store or garden.
 You can also microwave, steam, or sauté them, depending on your mood and energy levels.
 Your cat will—or won’t—like them either way.

 15. Cauliflower